processing/p5.js/contributor_docs/friendly_error_system.md

 This function can be called anywhere in p5.

 ## Turning Off the FES
-There may be cases where you want to [disable the FES for performance](https://github.com/processing/p5.js/wiki/Optimizing-p5.js-Code-for-Performance#disable-the-friendly-error-system-fes).
+There may be cases where you want to [disable the FES for performance].

 `p5.disableFriendlyErrors` allows you to turn off the FES when set to `true`.